 1529 Fillmore St, San Francisco, 415.795.1272

 The exposed brick and warm, unconventional lighting turn Town Hall’s large indoor and outdoor spaces into intimate yet elegant environments.
 With a more-than-adequate wine list and savory American classics like fried chicken with rosemary crushed marble potatoes, a visit here should be on everyone’s list.

 342 Howard St, San Francisco, 415.908.3900

 The plant-based trend put down roots in Cow Hollow where chef Blair Warsham serves up shareable bites of beet poke, Mexican corn cakes and a ceviche of king trumpet mushrooms.
-Add a “neatball” to one of the many salads and bowls on the menu to boost your protein intake or simply chill with a freshly juiced cocktail or biodynamic wine at this aspirational eatery.
+Add a “neatball” or pizza to one of the many salads and bowls on the menu to boost your protein intake or simply chill with a freshly juiced cocktail or biodynamic wine at this aspirational eatery.